samsonmking/epaper.js/README.md

 From Node.js initialize ePaper.js.
 This does the following:

--   Creates a webserver that serves `index.html` from the `static` directory
+-   Creates a webserver that serves `index.html` from the `static` directory, or serves a page from an external web server
 -   Loads index.html in a headless instance of Chromium, using [Puppeteer](https://github.com/puppeteer/puppeteer)
 -   Creates a WebSocket API that the frontend can use to trigger a display refresh, or perform custom actions
 -   Renders the contents of the browser DOM onto the ePaper display